pmanikas/vue-documents/README.md

 # Vue Documents

 This is a clone of Google Docs using Vue.js, Node.js, Sockets and Quill.
+You can collaboratively compose a document with anyone else having access to the same document url.

 ## Client Side